 The output argument is a file-like object, only the write method of which is used.
-The stats argument is a dictionary, mapping each possible Run.State to the count of tasks in that state; see Engine.stats for a detailed description.
+The stats argument is a dictionary, mapping each possible Run.State to the count of tasks in that state; see Engine.counts for a detailed description.

-print\tasks\table (output=<open file '<stdout>', mode 'w'>, states=Enum(['TERMINATED', 'UNKNOWN', 'SUBMITTED', 'RUN NING', 'TERMINATING', 'STOPPED', 'NEW']), only=<type 'object'>)

-Output a text table to stream output, giving details about tasks in the given states.
+''' print_tasks_table (output=<io.TextIOWrapper name='<stdout>' mode='w' encoding='UTF-8'>, states=Enum({'RUNNING', 'STOPPED', 'UNKNOWN', 'TERMINAT-ING', 'TERMINATED', 'SUBMITTED', 'NEW'}), only=<class 'object'>) Output a text table to stream output, giving details about tasks in the given states. '''